ArianRai/Documentation/React/APIs.md

 > `Greeting` component will not re-render unless name change.

+- **Updating a _memoized_ component using state**: a component still re-render when its own **state** changes.
-#### Updating a memoized component using state

-Even when a component is _memoized_, it will still re-render when its own state changes.
-Memoization only has to do with props that are passed to the component from its parent.
+- **Updating a _memoized_ component using context**: a component still re-render when its own **context** changes.

+#### Minimizing props changes

+To get the most out of memo, minimize the times that the props change:

+- if the prop is an **object**, prevent the parent component from re-creating that object every time by using `useMemo`.
+- A better way to minimize props changes is to make sure the component accepts the minimum necessary information.
+For example, it could accept individual values instead of a whole object.
+- When you need to pass a function, either declare it outside your component so that it never changes, or `useCallback` to cache its definition between re-renders.